marinadominguez/diffusion-for-us-images/README.md

 --is_train False --inference_on_train True
 ```

-# Checkpoints (Pretrained Models with our Method)
+## Checkpoints (Pretrained Models with our Method)
-Pre-trained model checkpoints for generating the synthetic datasets with out method are available for download:
+Pre-trained model checkpoints for generating the synthetic datasets with our method are available for download:

 |Dataset       |Download link     |
 |:-------------|:-----------------|